Weibo: Other services

-Censorship
+Issues

+Racism

+On 2 May 2021, a Weibo account belonging to the Chinese Communist Party's Central Political and Legal Affairs Commission posted an image of rocket Long March 5B's launch next to a photo of mass cremations of the dead in India as a result of the COVID-19 pandemic with the caption "China lighting a fire versus India lighting a fire".
+The post was quickly deleted after it faced massive backlash from users and a hashtag related to the post also was deleted.

+According to a report by the Human Rights Watch, racist content targeting black people is strongly prevalent in Chinese social media platforms including Weibo.

+Regulation in China

 In cooperation with internet censorship in China, Sina sets strict controls over the posts on its services.
 Posts with links using some URL shortening services (including Google's goo.gl), or containing blacklisted keywords, are not allowed on Sina Weibo.
 Posts on politically sensitive topics are deleted after manual checking.
 Users with few followers may be able to post on censored topics with relative freedom until they reach a critical mass of followers, which triggers enforced content supervision.

 Sina Weibo is believed to employ a distributed, heterogeneous strategy for censorship that has a great amount of defense-in-depth, which ranges from keyword list filtering to individual user monitoring.
 Nearly 30% of the total deletion events occur within 5–30 minutes, and nearly 90% of the deletions happen within the first 24 hours.

 On 9 March 2010, the posts by Chinese artist and activist Ai Weiwei at Sina Weibo to appeal for information on the 2008 Sichuan earthquake going public were deleted and his account was closed by the site administrator.
 Attempts to register accounts with usernames alluding to Ai Weiwei were blocked.
 On 30 March 2010, Hong Kong singer Gigi Leung blogged about the jailed Zhao Lianhai, an activist and father to a 2008 Chinese milk scandal victim; that post was also deleted by an administrator shortly thereafter.

 On 16 March 2012, all users of Sina Weibo in Beijing were told to register with their real names.

 Starting on 31 March 2012, the comment function of Sina Weibo was shut down for three days, along with Tencent QQ.

 In May 2012, Sina Weibo introduced new restrictions on the content its users can post.

 In October 2012, Sina Weibo heavily censored discussion of the Foxconn strikes in October 2012.